arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-zero/tutorials/mkr-zero-garden-automation/content.md

 title: 'Home Gardening Automation with MKR Zero'
 difficulty: intermediate
 compatible-products: [mkr-zero]
-description: 'Do you like home gardening but you've never had a green thumb?
-This could be the right solution for you!'
+description: "Do you like home gardening but you've never had a green thumb?
+This could be the right solution for you!"
 author: 'Benjamin Dannegård'
 hardware:
   - hardware/01.mkr/01.boards/mkr-zero